How to Use MoatScope

 MoatScope is a stock research platform built around one core idea: the best investments combine high business quality with reasonable valuation.
 We map every stock on a Quality × Valuation grid so you can instantly spot great businesses that the market may be underpricing.

-Unlike traditional stock screeners that flood you with raw data, MoatScope focuses on the interpretive layer — AI-powered moat analysis, a seven-pillar quality scoring system, and fair value estimates — to help you understand why a company is (or isn't) a high-quality business.
+Unlike traditional stock screeners that flood you with raw data, MoatScope focuses on the interpretive layer — moat analysis, a seven-pillar quality scoring system, management evaluations, and fair value estimates — to help you understand why a company is (or isn't) a high-quality business.

 📊 The Quality × Valuation Scatter Plot